Fire and rescue services

 Always wear a helmet.

-Taxis are generally reliable.
+Taxis and rideshares are generally reliable.
 The standards are similar to Australia.
-It's a requirement for passengers and drivers to wear a face mask in taxi and ride share services.

-The New Zealand Transport Authority. regulates taxis and ridesare apps.
+The New Zealand Transport Authority regulates taxis and rideshare apps.

 Buses, trains and ferries operate throughout New Zealand.
-It is a requirement to wear a face covering on public transport.
 State-run services are also regulated by the New Zealand Transport Authority.

 Take care of your belongings on public transport.